Travel & Earn 360

 - Day 8: Bondi to Coogee Beach Tour.
 Check out some gorgeous coastlines on a cliff-top walk (tour leaves at 10am).
 Intro week ends this afternoon in Sydney.

 Once your week of fun is over, a day will then be arranged for you to have Aussie work preparation and then it’s time to get job hunting!
 At this stage you will be eligible and prepared to undertake paid work in Australia.
 You will also have an inclusive 12 months of job support beyond the initial 8 days.
 We recommend you take around 6-7 months to work, earn money and travel around Australia, although your working holiday visa allows you to stay for up to twelve months so you can extend your stay if you want.

 It's best to set aside at least two months to see Australia so you don't miss out on any of the amazing sights.
 We offer an amazing range of exciting activities and programmes in Australia from as little as a few days to several weeks.
 Enjoy tours of the East Coast, the West Coast or the Red Centre and see stunning locations such as K'gari (formerly known as Fraser Island), Great Ocean Road and Uluru.
 Try thrilling activities such as sailing around the wonderful Whitsundays, learning to dive or surf or just explore all the best bits of Australia during your time Down Under.
 Ask our travel advisors for more amazing Aussie trips and tours and don’t miss a thing!

-Before you begin your job search you’ll enjoy one week focused on fun, settling in and making new friends, which includes amazing guided activities & sightseeing in Auckland and the Bay of Islands area.
-Once your first week of fun is over you can kick-start your job search with the expert advice and assistance of our Auckland jobs team.
+Before you begin your job search you’ll enjoy one week focused on fun, settling in and making new friends, which includes amazing guided activities & sightseeing in Auckland or Queenstown depending on what you choose.
+Once your first 9 days of fun is over you can kick-start your job search with the expert advice and assistance of our Auckland jobs team.